 - Have a concept, a meaning and a purpose in the logo

-A logo design style is all about the way a logo looks overall.
+A logo design style is all about the way a logo looks in totality.
 This is the point where you decide which design trend you want to choose for the specific country logo.
-In the past decade, we have seen some very out-of-the-box logos — contemporary and focused on concept.
+In the past decade, we have seen some very out-of-the-box logos — modern; and focused on concept.

 Image Source: underconsideration.com